saffronner/matrix-alg-notes/notes.typ

       mat(0,1,0;0,0,1;1,0,0)mat(A_(1*);A_(2*);A_(3*)) = mat(A_(2*); A_(3*); A_(1*))
       $
   - diagonal matrices: entries not on diagonal are 0. usually square.
-    - geometrically, the "scale our axes"
+    - geometrically, they "scale our axes"
     - jacobian matrices :3
   - upper triangular: $A_(i j) = 0 "if" i > j$. i.e. entries _stictly_ lower than diag must be 0.
     - lower triangular: see above.